planetarium/NineChronicles.Headless/README.md

   --workers <Int32>                                        Number of workers to use in Swarm (Default: 5) --confirmations <Int32>                                  The number of required confirmations to recognize a block.
 0 by default.
 (Default: 0)
   --max-transactions <Int32>                               The number of maximum transactions can be included in a single block.
 Unlimited if the value is less then or equal to 0.
 100 by default.
 (Default: 100)
+  --volatile-stage-policy-lifetime <Int32>                 Volatilizes staged transactions older than this lifetime by minute.
+180 by default.
+(Default: 180)
   --strict-rendering                                       Flag to turn on validating action renderer.
   --dev                                                    Flag to turn on the dev mode.  false by default.
   --dev.block-interval <Int32>                             The time interval between blocks.
 It's unit is milliseconds.
 Works only when dev mode is on.
 10000 (ms) by default.
 (Default: 10000)